-Part II is HK\$3,000 for each specialty Part I is HK\$2,000 Please check examination:
+Part I is HK\$2,000 Part IIA(retake) is HK\$1500 Part II is HK\$3,000 for each specialty Part IIB(retake) is HK\$1500

 An examination fee must be submitted with this application.
 Application for Part II for multiple specialties may be submitted in one form.
 Eligible candidates shall be notified of the time and venue of the examination by mail.